mralexsaavedra/pacman/README.md

 # PACMAN
-The lifelong pacman but this time only with JavaScript.
+The lifelong pacman but this time only made with JavaScript.

 # Demo
 https://mralexsaavedra.github.io/pacman/